tyx5486/lynx/README.md

 You can replace the domain with `host.docker.internal` if the containers are running on your local machine.

-The endpoints we provide are currently running on machines hosted by (Digital Ocean)[https://www.digitalocean.com/].
+The endpoints we provide are currently running on machines hosted by [Digital Ocean](https://www.digitalocean.com/).

 ---